 Without buying a few Joy-Con controllers (and a Grip to keep them charged), these games will not work on Switch Lite.
+They can run without extra Joy-Cons, but they’re not exactly playable.
 Certain modes also will be inaccessible in other games.
 You won’t be able to use motion controllers to flick your Poké Ball in Pokémon: Let’s Go, for instance.

 Price and release date